SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [iron-fish/ironfish](https://github.com/iron-fish/ironfish) - A novel cryptocurrency focused on privacy and accessibility.
+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project build any custom business software like admin panels, internal tools, and dashboards.
+Use 35+ pre-built UI widgets that connect to any database, GraphQL or REST API.
+Write all logic in Javascript.
+- [giscus/giscus](https://github.com/giscus/giscus) - A comments system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
 - [rubickCenter/rubick2](https://github.com/rubickCenter/rubick2) - rubick 2.0 框架
 - [functionland/borg](https://github.com/functionland/borg) - Client-server stack for Web3!
 Turn your Raspberry Pi to a NAS server in minutes and enjoy the freedom of decentralized Web with a superior user experience!
 - [darukjs/daruk](https://github.com/darukjs/daruk) - a node.js web framework based on typescript